Skip to main content

 Ultra-low-latency collector (sub-millisecond pauses) using colored pointers and load barriers.

-• Pauses are < 1ms regardless of heap size
+• Pauses are < 1ms regardless of heap size.

-• Supports multi-terabyte heaps
+• Supports multi-terabyte heaps (from 16MB to 16TB).

-• Production-ready since JDK 15
+• Production-ready since JDK 15.

 Collector Selection Guide